The fostering application process

 Congratulations, you’re now part of our fostering family!

-We can then start looking together to find the right children for you to welcome into your home.
+We'll start looking for the right child or children for you to welcome into your home.

 We’ll start sending you our Fostering Focus Newsletter, which is full of news, events, training and support groups that you can access even before you have your first foster child placed with you.

-This is an exciting time for new carers, but we understand it can also feel daunting.
-Don’t worry, we’ll give you plenty of help and support, and we’re always here to answer any questions.
+This is an exciting time for new carers.
+We’ll give you plenty of help and support, and we’re always here to answer any questions.